zquintana/ess-help/content/preventable-tragedies/driver-killed-when-car-hit-by-tractor-trailer-on-route-95-in-warwick.md

 The state police said a preliminary investigation indicates that the Corolla was stopped in the breakdown lane when it was hit by the tractor-trailer.

 The truck driver was not injured, state police said.

-The crash remains under investigation and anyone with information is asked to call the state police Wickford barracks at (401) 444-1064.